DrEmpiricism/Optimize-Offline/README.md

 ## unattend.xml Answer File ##

-When an unattend.xml answer file is added to the 'Unattend' folder with the -Additional switch enabled, Optimize-Offline creates the '\Windows\Panther' directory within the image and copies the answer file to it.
-"Panther" was the code-name for a servicing and setup engine that began with Windows Vista.
-Addtionally, Optimize-Offline will check the contents of the unattend.xml to see if it includes offlineServicing or package servicing passes.
-If it does, it will also apply the answer file directly to the image.
+When an unattend.xml answer file is added to the 'Unattend' folder with the -Additional switch and Config.ini, Optimize-Offline applies the answer file directly to the image, creates the '\Windows\Panther' directory within the image and finally copies the answer file to it.
+"Panther" was the code-name for a servicing and setup engine that began with Windows Vista and has remained as such since.

 During Windows installation, Windows Setup automatically looks for answer files for custom installations in certain locations.  %WINDIR%\Panther is the first directory checked for an answer file including the installation media.
 An unattend.xml located in the %WINDIR%\Panther directory will act just like an autounattend.xml does and can contain all the same content.
 This is an alternative way to run a custom answer file for Windows Setup automatically as opposed to setting an autounattend.xml to the root of the installation media type being used.

 It is recommended to create an unattend.xml using the Windows System Image Manager that is included in the Windows ADK.
 Though there are some online answer file generators that will "quickly" create an unattend.xml for you, just like with Windows 10 features, answer file variables can change between builds.
 Likewise, having faulty or unsuppored variables in an answer file can prevent Windows Setup from completing.

-It is also in good practice to have a good idea what each Configuration Pass does and what it in regards to setting up Windows.
+It is also in good practice to have a good idea what each Configuration Pass does and what actions its child parameters takes during the Windows setup process.
 All information regarding Configuration Passes can be found in the [Microsoft Document](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview)

 A final word of caution: Having incorrect, null or incomplete values in your answer file, most notably the WindowsPE Configuration Pass, WILL prevent Windows from completing its setup or even starting its setup.
 If a custom disk layout is included for installation, make certain the proper drive index numbers, partition type IDs and sizes are entered.